By Paulina Bandy, Esq.

 Keep your sights on your goal.

-Disclaimer: This article is written from my viewpoint as an expert in bar exam preparation for Repeaters.
-I am not a psychologist and my opinions should not replace needed psychological advice or counseling.
+Disclaimer: This article is written from Paulina Bandy's viewpoint as an expert in bar exam preparation for Repeaters.
+Ms. Bandy is not a psychologist and her opinions do not replace necessary psychological advice or counseling.